-In 1758 a small sickly baby boy was born; son of the Rector of Burnham Thorpe in Norfolk.
+In 1758 a small sickly baby boy was born, son of the Rector of Burnham Thorpe in Norfolk.

-Sent to sea aged 12, he soon found that although he loved the ships and the sea, he would always suffer from terrible seasickness all his life.
+Sent to sea aged 12, he soon found that although he loved the ships and the sea, he would suffer from terrible seasickness all his life.

-In 1780 he was again very ill, this time with scurvy, and his life, and the lives of his shipboard companions hung in the balance.
+In 1780 he was again very ill, this time with scurvy and his life, and the lives of his shipboard companions, hung in the balance.
 But once again this small, apparently frail man survived!

-After an idle period at home in Norfolk he was recalled and given the command of the Agamemnon in 1793.
+After an idle period at home in Norfolk, he was recalled and given the command of the Agamemnon in 1793.

 While Nelson was in Naples in 1793 he met the lady who was to become the great love of his life, Emma, Lady Hamilton.
-She was a great beauty with a voluptuous figure, and a rather 'shady' past.
+She was a great beauty with a voluptuous figure and a rather 'shady' past.
 Eventually in 1801 Nelson abandoned his wife and lived with his 'dearest Emma'.
-A daughter was born in 1801 and christened Horatia, a child who Nelson doted on, though she was never aware who her mother was.
+A daughter was born in 1801 and christened Horatia, a child whom Nelson doted on, though she was never aware who her mother was.

 1801 was also the year in which Nelson destroyed the Danish Navy at the Battle of Copenhagen.
 During the battle he was sent a signal to break off action by the Admiral Sir Hyde Parker.
-Nelson put his telescope to his blind eye and said to his Flag Lieutenant "You know Foley I have only one eye.
+Nelson reputedly put his telescope to his blind eye and said to his Flag Lieutenant, "You know Foley I have only one eye.
 I have a right to be blind sometimes.
 I really do not see the signal".

-Before the battle Nelson sent his famous signal to the Fleet "England expects that every man will do his duty".
+Before the battle, Nelson sent his famous signal to the Fleet, "England expects that every man will do his duty".
 It was at the height of the battle that Nelson was shot as he paced the deck of his ship Victory.
 He was easily recognisable by the marksmen on the French ships as he was wearing his full dress uniform and all his medals, and seemed impervious to the danger he was in.

 He died shortly after he was taken below decks and his body was taken ashore at Rosia Bay in Gibraltar.
 His body was sent back to England in a barrel full of brandy which acted as a preservative during the long journey home.
-The injured from the battle were cared for and those who did not survive were buried in the Trafalgar Cemetery, Gibraltar, their graves remain carefully tended to this day.
+The injured from the battle were cared for and those who did not survive were buried in the Trafalgar Cemetery, Gibraltar; their graves remain carefully tended to this day.